chris-neely/minimal-mistakes/_posts/2016-05-04-configuring-dynamic-dns-updates-for-cloudflare.md

 ---
-layout: post
-title: Configuring dynamic DNS updates for CloudFlare
+title: "Configuring dynamic DNS updates for CloudFlare"
-categories:
+tags:
-  - blog
+  - DNS
-published: true
 ---

 One of my favorite dynamic DNS services is [DNS-O-Matic](http://www.dnsomatic.com/).
 DNS-O-Matic is a free service that will announce your dynamic IP changes to multiple dynamic DNS providers with a single update.
 DNS-O-Matic supports a large number of dynamic dns clients, [this page](https://dnsomatic.com/wiki/software) shows a few tested clients.